Indian authorities in Kashmir ban books by eminent writers and scholars

 The order was issued on Tuesday by the region’s Home Department, which is under the direct control of Lt.
 Gov. Manoj Sinha, New Delhi’s top administrator in Kashmir.

-Sinha wields substantial power in the region as the national government's representative, while elected officials run a largely powerless government that came to power last year after the first local election since India stripped the disputed region of its special status in 2019.
+Sinha wields substantial power in the region as the national government's representative, while elected officials run a largely powerless government that took office last year after the first local election since India stripped the disputed region of its special status in 2019.

 “The identified 25 books have been found to excite secessionism and endangering sovereignty and integrity of India,” the Home Department said in its notice.
-It said such books played “a critical role in misguiding the youth, glorifying terrorism and inciting violence against Indian State.”
+Such books played “a critical role in misguiding the youth, glorifying terrorism and inciting violence against Indian State,” it said.

 The action was taken following “investigations and credible intelligence” about “systemic dissemination of false narratives and secessionist literature” that was “often disguised as historical or political commentary,” it said.